Arizona Hawks

 The Arizona Hawks is a United States Australian Football League team, based in Arizona, United States.
-It was founded in 1999, becoming the first Australian rules football club in Arizona.
-The club also fields 9 a side teams in the Arizona Footy League including both men's and women's team.
-The women's side is known as the Lady Hawks.
+It was founded in 1998 by Jess Keller and then fully functional by Andrew Ashworth in 1999, becoming the first Australian rules football club in Arizona.

-The Hawks have won the USAFL National Championships Men's Div 2 Grand Final in 2004 and the Men's Div 3 Grand Final in 2011 and were runners up in the Women's Div 1 Grand Final in 2007.
+The Hawks have won the USAFL National Championships Men's Div 2 Grand Final in 2004, the Men's Div 3 Grand Final in 2011, 2021 and were runner up in 2022.
+The Women's Team were runners up in the Women's Div 1 Grand Final in 2007.

 Arizona Hawk Dani Marshall was drafted to the AFLW in 2020 to play the sport professionally in Australia.